 Print out these worksheets below to give your child the same opportunity to develop quality handwriting skills.

 The papers are divided up into different sections.
-There are various categories of sight words and then some general education words that can be used with some of the other lessons on our site such as learning about numbers and colors.
+There are various categories of sight words ranging from pre-primer to 3rd grade level and then some general education words that can be used with some of the other lessons on our site such as learning about numbers and colors.

-Each paper has one line of traceable words followed by a blank line that students can use to practice writing.
-You can also create your own words by printing out the 3-lined paper template below.
+Each paper has one line for tracing words followed by a blank line that students can use to practice their handwriting.
+If you find that your child is struggling with a particular letter, you can also create your own words by printing out the 3-lined paper template below.

 This group of words focuses on the Pre-Primer sight words.
+I created these for our son to use when he was first learning to read.
 For more worksheets covering sight words be sure to see the link at the bottom of this page.

-I've created a lot more tracing worksheets for you to practice handwriting with your child.
+This is just a small sample of all the tracing worksheets that I have created.
+There are plenty more available for you to practice handwriting with your child.
 You can find them and more lessons including sight words and cursive handwriting on the pages here: